-One would think that this kind of job-market frenzy creates big appeal for a person just entering college or considering a career.
+One would think that this kind of job-market frenzy creates a big appeal for a person just entering college or considering a career.
 Especially since information security is one of the few fields where people get snatched up as soon as they walk out with their certificate or diploma (and often, long before.)

 Yet there’s hardly an influx of newly-minted security professionals eager to flex their freshly acquired white-hat skills.
 The shortage of infosec workers is expected to grow — reaching 1.8 million by 2022, according to research by Frost & Sullivan.
 And there is not enough incoming talent to help narrow the gap.

 Since there’s no danger of this field becoming oversaturated with practitioners in the foreseeable future, pursuing a career in information security is a smart move.
-The job security should help every parent of a high-school grad sleep better at night.

-For those mulling over new career choices, information security could also provide the next step.
+For those mulling over new career choices, information security could provide the next step.
 This is one of the rare interdisciplinary fields you can enter from various other backgrounds, including business and even liberal arts.

 On the fence on whether this is a promising and stable career?
 Consider the following reasons that make this field enticing.

-Digital transformation, the Internet of Things, cloud computing, big data — these growing trends are colliding to create a major challenge for organizations.
+Digital transformation, the Internet of Things (IoT), cloud computing, big data — these growing trends are colliding to create a major challenge for organizations.
 As massive amounts of data are collected, shared and stored, every business becomes vulnerable to having the crown jewels exposed — whether that’s personally identifiable information (PII), intellectual property or other sensitive data.

 Since there’s no shortage of thieves after those crown jewels, organizations of all sizes are trying to protect themselves the best they can.
 Additionally, the more mature ones are moving beyond prevention to proactively detect and predict threats.
 That’s where information security professionals come in.
-These experts are the connected world’s equivalent of knights in the shining armor, and every industry needs them.
+These experts are the connected world’s equivalent of knights in shining armor, and every industry needs them.

 A variety of professions currently have a talent crunch, but not many will see job growth as robust as information security.